nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 05 - Transcription.md

 The captain of the tower approaches you and says, Hello.
 Well, he probably doesn't say hello.
 That seems very informal, depending...
 Considering the way that you guys were...
 The way that you guys brought some...
 Brought some refugees back.
 He walks up to you and says, I am Captain Thrain Emberhelm.
 Captain of the watchtower.
 Captain of Hammergate Hold.
 What has happened that these dwarves are in such bad shape?
 Okay.
 Dude, you would not believe the stuff we've been through.
 What did happen?
 One-eyed orcs.
 Lots of orcs.

 Can't remember all the spaces, but they took over the...
 The wood camp.
-Demmler kind of gives a little bit of a...
-With Demmler clearing his throat, you have gotten Captain...
+Demlor kind of gives a little bit of a...
+With Demlor clearing his throat, you have gotten Captain...
 Captain Emberhelm's attention.
 Full attention.
 Yeah.
-He kind of goes back and forth between Rurik and Hergen as they're giving pieces and bits of information, and he's just like kind of trying to process what they're saying, but not really able to kind of comprehend what's happening.
-And then Demmler, you clear your throat, and he narrows in on you and says, what do you have to say?
+He kind of goes back and forth between Rurik and Hurgan as they're giving pieces and bits of information, and he's just like kind of trying to process what they're saying, but not really able to kind of comprehend what's happening.
+And then Demlor, you clear your throat, and he narrows in on you and says, what do you have to say?

 I think we were still being hunted by a drake.
 We might have one of those yet on our tail.
 Yeah.
 I don't know what you've got for fortifications here and how long you can hold out, but there's a lot of wicked that's been running behind us.
 Get yourselves ready.
 He looks you up and down.
 And...
 He says...
-Are you Demmler?
+Are you Demlor?
 I give a... courteous bow and smile.
 The Slayer of Orcs?
 Yeah, the title's probably not deserved.
 Oh, come now.
 The orcs would say otherwise, if they could.
 He chuckles.
 He says, very well.
 Very well.

 And he basically calls a few of his lieutenants, points up to the top of the tower, and says, keep an eye out for a drake, or anything else that may be coming in the same direction as these.
 And then he calls a few other people, a few other dwarves over, and says, send word to the other frontier watches that something's afoot.
 And I will need to have a more coherent conversation with these heroes before I can give further instruction, but at least put them on alert.
 Something is... something's up.
 And the other dwarves go into a separate room.

+---

+### Session Play - Part 4

 As they close the door, you kind of see a... what looks to be like a... not a seeing stone, but like a sending stone that's on a pedestal that they are using to communicate with other watchtowers in the region.
 Yeah.
 And then he looks at...
 Then he looks at you three and says, come to my office.
 Let's have a chat.
 And he walks to a separate room that is on... that's on the exterior wall of the watchtower.
 And he expects you to follow.
 As we're heading along, Demers, just remember, we don't know who's on what side.
 And we need to get to the, you know, king as quickly as possible, so...